 If you choose “Auto-Close Inactive Panel” in combination with “Floating Panel” the Panel will hover over the page and you’ll be able to read and reply to messages, with the messenger closing itself as soon as you focus on something else in the browser.

 How to add Web Panels

 To add sites as Web Panels, click on the “+” icon just below your Bookmarks, Downloads, Notes, History, and Window Panel, and add any site.
 An alternative way to add a Web Panel is to open the website, right-click anywhere on the page and select “Add Page to Web Panel”.

 You can position the Panel to the left or right of the browser window depending on your preference.
 You can have it floating as well as set it to auto-close when you click outside of it – just select your preferred options in Settings > Panel.
 To toggle between the Mobile and Desktop versions of a site, right-click on the icon of that site in the Panel.

 * * *

-Using the Panel in Vivaldi will help you multitask while studying and help you become a better student.
+Using the Panel in Vivaldi will help you multitask and become better at using resources online.
 If you get hooked, make sure you try more productivity tools built into Vivaldi: Tab Tiling, Tab Stacking, Pop-out Video, History, and Notes.
-Vivaldi browser does have a unique set of features that make it perfect for students.